-Join Todd Kopriva for an in-depth discussion in this video Warp Stabilizer effect controls, part of Motion Tracking and Stabilization with After Effects CS5.5.
+Join Todd Kopriva for an in-depth discussion in this video Warp Stabilizer effect controls, part of After Effects CS5.5: Motion Tracking and Stabilization.

 Let's walk through the controls on the Warp Stabilizer effect and see what each of them does in detail.
 I've already applied the Warp Stabilizer effect, and the analysis phase is complete.
 Changing some of these controls will force re-analysis to occur, but we'll get to those last.
 We right now have Smooth Motion chosen.
 So that there's still a little bit of camera motion in the final results.
 But not the jerky motion that was in the original.
 Which is no motion, we have to stabilize again, but not reanalyze.

 And all the camera motion is removed.
 But we also have a lot more cropping so we lose more of the image.
 Stop that preview.
 If we have Smooth Motion, one of the parameters that we have is smoothness, which allows us to determine how much of the camera motion to keep and how much to smooth out.
 Method, we can choose between Position which simply moves the entire layer.
 Position Scale in Rotation which moves the scales and rotates the entire layer.
 Or Perspective, which does a corner pending operation on the entire layer in edition to moving scaling and rotating it.

 All of these three operations are operations done to the entire layer.
 There are no distortions or warps within the layer.
 Subspace Warp, the default, is what makes the Warp Stabilizer effect substantially different from its predecessor, the Point Tracker.
 Point Tracker would also position, change position, scale, and rotation, and do corner penning.
 We'll stick with the default.
 The first option in the framing category, Stabilize Only, mostly is sold for instructional purposes.
 If we preview this, we can see how the layer is being moved to compensate for the motion in the original shot.